ardubit/avr/README.md

 # Playground
-Location for educational projects.
+Location for educational projects of Atmel AVR microcontrollers.
-Atmel microcontrollers.